July 17-19, 2020 – Details below!

 We’ve been preparing for this for over 20 years.
 When we first got to see Ol’ Nub Long introduce us to his interpretation of what Hunt and Dorrance had been trying to show the world about horses; it seemed impossible that we’d ever have our own program to offer because there was so much to take in.

 We feel like we’re ready, and we’re excited to share the opportunity with you.
-We are hosting our first ever horsemanship workshop in May of 2019.
-Bring your horse (or ride ours) out to the ranch this Spring, and spend some time learning what we’ve acquired through our blood, sweat, tears, study, and expense.
+Bring your horse (or ride ours) out to the ranch July of 2020, and spend some time learning what we’ve acquired through our blood, sweat, tears, study, and expense.
 This *all-inclusive experience will center around improving the relationship with your horse –or ours– through cow work, roping, and outside riding, as well as some groundwork and horseback projects in the arena that you can take home with you.

 We’ll be horseback as you help us get our young cows and bulls ready to be part of the herd.
 If you’ve got some comfort with roping, you’ll get to breakaway rope on them.
 Those of you who aren’t comfortable with roping, but would like to learn, will receive individualized coaching to help prepare yourself and your horse.
 Odds are, you too can be roping live cattle by the end of the week with breakaway ropes.